The Clorox Company (CLX). Below are some highlights from the above linked analysis:

 2. Years to > MMA

-CLX earned a Star in this section for its NPV MMA Diff. of the $2,268.
-This amount is in excess of the $500 target I look for in a stock that has increased dividends as long as CLX has.
-The stock's current yield of 3.69% exceeds the 3.6% estimated 20-year average MMA rate.
+The NPV MMA Diff. of the $440 is below the $500 target I look for in a stock that has increased dividends as long as CLX has.
+The stock's current yield of 2.73% exceeds the 2.47% estimated 20-year average MMA rate.

-Memberships and Peers: CLX is a member of the S&P 500, a Dividend Aristocrat and a member of the Broad Dividend Achievers™ Index and a Dividend Champion.
+Memberships and Peers: CLX is a member of the S&P 500, a Dividend Aristocrat, a member of the Broad Dividend Achievers™ Index and a Dividend Champion.
 The company’s peer group includes: Procter & Gamble Co.
-(PG) with a 3.3% yield, Colgate-Palmolive Co.
-(CL) with a 2.6% yield, and Kimberly-Clark Corporation (KMB) with a 4.0% yield.
+(PG) with a 2.8% yield, Colgate-Palmolive Co.
+(CL) with a 2.1% yield, and Kimberly-Clark Corporation (KMB) with a 2.9% yield.

-Conclusion: CLX earned one Star in the Fair Value section, earned one Star in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of three Stars.
-This quantitatively ranks CLX as a 3-Star Hold stock.
+Conclusion: CLX did not earn any Stars in the Fair Value section, earned two Stars in the Dividend Analytical Data section and did not earn any Stars in the Dividend Income vs. MMA section for a total of two Stars.
+This quantitatively ranks CLX as a 2-Star Weak stock.

-Using my D4L-PreScreen.xls model, I determined the share price would need to increase to $109.75 before CLX's NPV MMA Differential decreased to the $500 minimum that I look for in a stock with 36 years of consecutive dividend increases.
-At that price the stock would yield 2.2%.
+Using my D4L-PreScreen.xls model, I determined the share price would need to decrease to $103.64 before CLX's NPV MMA Differential increased to the $500 minimum that I look for in a stock with 39 years of consecutive dividend increases.
+At that price the stock would yield 2.9%.

-Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is 3.9%.
-This dividend growth rate is lower than the 9.1% used in this analysis, thus providing a margin of safety.
-CLX has a risk rating of 1.25 which classifies it as a Low risk stock.
+Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is 4.7%.
+This dividend growth rate is lower than the 4.2% used in this analysis, thus providing no margin of safety.
+CLX has a risk rating of 1.75 which classifies it as a Medium risk stock.

 As a consumer goods company, CLX sells products with a stable demand that are generally not affected by changes in the economy.
-Its products are well known and include these popular brands: Fresh Step, Brita, Glad, Pine-Sol, Hidden Valley, Scoop Away, K C Masterpiece, S.O.S., Kingsford, Tilex, Formula 409, Liquid-Plumr, and, of coarse, its namesake product, Clorox.
+Its products are well known and include these popular brands: Fresh Step, Brita, Glad, Pine-Sol, Hidden Valley, Scoop Away, K C Masterpiece, S.O.S., Kingsford, Tilex, Formula 409, Liquid-Plumr, and its namesake Clorox.
 The company's presence in the natural home/personal care products arena through Burt's Bees and GreenWorks is viewed positively by environmentalists.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.

-Full Disclosure: At the time of this writing, I was long in CLX (1.9% of my Dividend Growth Portfolio) and held positions in PG, CL and KMB.
+Full Disclosure: At the time of this writing, I was held no position in CLX (0.0% of my Dividend Growth Portfolio).
+I am long in PG and KMB.
 See a list of all my dividend growth holdings here.

 - More Stock Analysis